HAMANN AG GENERAL TERMS AND CONDITIONS OF DELIVERY

 The limitation of liability does not apply in the case of legally mandatory cases of liability, in particular the Product Liability Act and in the case of default in the agreement of a fixed delivery date.
 In this respect, the statutory provisions shall apply.

 (1) All claims of the customer – on whatever legal grounds – shall be subject to a limitation period of 12 months; this shall also apply to the limitation of recourse claims in the supply chain in accordance with § 445 b para.
-1 BGB, unless a purchase of consumer goods is concerned.
+1 BGB.
 The suspension of expiration from § 445 b para.
-2 BGB remains unaffected.
+2 BGB remains unaffected; it ends at the latest five years after the date on which the supplier delivered the item to the seller.
+These provisions on the limitation of recourse claims and on the suspension of expiry do not apply if the last contract in this supply chain is a sale of consumer goods.
 The statutory time limits shall apply to claims for damages in accordance with § 9 para.
 3 a-d and f.

 (2) The statute of limitations shall not apply to the Supplier’s liability for intentional or grossly negligent conduct or for guaranteed characteristics and for claims for damages due to injury to life, limb or health and/or due to grossly negligent or intentional damage caused by the Supplier.